LarianeMohceneMouad/Handling-SOAP-Web-Services-using-python/README.md

 # Handling-SOAP-Web-Services-using-python
-Developing SOAP Web Services and handling their WSDL using python
+Developing SOAP Web Services and handling their WSDL using python ``zeep`` library for Passport Requests System

 ## Envirement settings:
 With the following command line : ``pip install -r requirements.txt``